microsoft/azure-iot-developer-kit/docs/_pages/obsolete/connect-iot-hub.md

 Finish the [Getting Started Guide]({{"/docs/get-started/" | absolute_url }}) to:

-* Have your DevKit connected to Wi-Fi
+* Have your IoT evKit connected to Wi-Fi
 * Prepare the development environment

 An active Azure subscription.
 If you do not have one, you can register via one of the methods: